jkool702/forkrun/DOCS/DOCS_ALL.md

         } while (er < 0 && errno == EINTR);
         if (er == sizeof(ep)) {
             // Safely jump to the write_idx check block.
 If this is an
-            // overshoot packet, we MUST wait for the scanner to publish it! goto evaluate_claim;
+            // crash-recovery packet, we MUST wait for the scanner to publish it! goto evaluate_claim;
         }
     }